 Diesel vs. Gas Engines

 Another alternative to gasoline powered vehicles is diesel engines.
 There are pros and cons to buying a vehicle with a diesel engine, so it’s important to consider these when choosing one.
 There are some common misconceptions about diesel engines.

-Diesel engines are more economical in the long run because they are more efficient and have more fuel power in each tank.
+Diesel trucks and cars are more economical in the long run because they are more efficient and have more fuel power in each tank.
 Diesel engines have 20 to 30% more energy per gallon for highway driving.
 This is less in city driving, but diesel still has the advantage.